Mercury Sable: Water pump issues

-Water pumps on the 2008 to 2009 Mercury Sable equipped with the 3.5L Ford Cyclone V6 have a tendency to fail and potentially ruin the engine when they do.
+Water pumps on the 2008 and 2009 Mercury Sable equipped with the 3.5 L Ford Cyclone V6 have a tendency to fail and potentially ruin the engine when they do.
 The water pumps on these engines are internally mounted and driven by the timing chain.
 As a result, when they fail, antifreeze is dumped directly into the crankcase; mixing with engine oil and potentially damaging the head gaskets and connecting rod bearings.
 These water pump failures could occur without warning, and repair could require engine disassembly or removal to access the water pump, or in some cases, engine replacement.
 A class action lawsuit was filed against Ford as a result of this issue.

 Models

 Special editions

 A few rare special editions of the Sable were made, all consisting of first generation models.

 During MY 1987, Mercury introduced a special edition of the Sable called the "LS Monochrome Edition", which as an option would color the bumpers, side trim, and wheels white.
 It was only offered during MY 1987; the production quantity is not known and it is also unknown how many still exist.

-During MY 1989, Mercury created a "50th Anniversary" edition of the Sable, to celebrate Mercury's 50th Anniversary.
+During MY 1989, Mercury created a "50th Anniversary" edition of the Sable, to celebrate Mercury's 50th anniversary.
 Keeping with the name, only 50 were sold, combined between GS and LS models.
-This Sable was actually a test bed for creating a Luxury sports version of the Sable called the LTS, similar to that of the Ford Taurus SHO.
+This Sable was actually a test bed for creating a luxury sport version of the Sable called the LTS, similar to that of the Ford Taurus SHO.
 It was meant to use the SHO's chassis, interior, and suspension, but not the engine.
-After the launch of the SHO, and all the publicity and praise it got, Ford shelved the Sable LTS to focus on the SHO, and because they were afraid it would take sales away from the SHO.
+After the launch of the SHO, and all the publicity and praise it received, Ford shelved the Sable LTS to focus on the SHO, and because it feared it would cannibalize sales of the SHO.
 The Sable LTS remained in a "development hell" until mid-1994 when it was introduced as a high end version of the Sable, but by then, it was just a highly optioned LS.
 An unknown number of these Sables still exist, but a pristine condition GS in this trim was sold on eBay in 2007.

 A special one-of-a-kind Sable convertible was created in 1987 for the 1988 Detroit SAE auto show.
 It was built from a sedan chassis and featured a completely custom two-door body with a custom folding top.
 However, it was shelved; the only one sat in a warehouse for years until it was given a VIN, titled, and driven.
 It was sold on eBay in 2006.